← All workflows

 • Site Plans or Grading Plans

-Construction site plans showing project boundaries, grading, drainage features, and proposed disturbance areas
+Construction site plans showing proposed grading, drainage features, and disturbance boundaries

 .pdf, .dwg, .png

-Existing NPDES permit numbers, state CGP authorization, or MS4 requirements applicable to the project
+NPDES permit numbers, state CGP authorization, MS4 requirements, and any prior environmental assessments

 .pdf, .docx